NFCC Public Art Projects

 with metal sculpture flowers planted in front at NFCC’s Hardee Center for the

 Arts, a metal sculptured sea turtle near the entrance of the college library, a metal sculpture inspired by Florida’s regional plants perched upon a hill

 near NFCC’s Van H. Priest Auditorium and a six-foot mosaic terrazzo table located on the library's outdoor patio.
 Each piece was created with the help of

 area professional artists who worked directly with NFCC students on the projects.

 North Florida Community College art students received first-hand

 experience in building a metal sculpture from the ground up while working with professional

 sculptor Brad Cooley Jr. of the Lamont, Fla. based business Bronze by Cooley

 which specializes in life size and monumental sculptures.
 Cooley, an NFCC

-alumnus, is donating his time and labor to the student project and said he is
+alumnus, donated his time and labor to the student project and said he was

 glad to be on campus sharing his talent and knowledge with students.